-Back to the Office.
-Work from Home and the impact on the office market
+Back to the Office: Work from Home and the Impact on the Office Market

 Q2 2021 When we founded Chestnut Funds in 2012, our investment thesis was that opportunity existed in the middle market space to manage funds in an institutional manner but with a focus on assets that typically did not attract institutional capital.
 We focused on property types that we had first-hand experience with - office, retail, industrial, and medical outpatient properties.
 During 2021, our Viewpoints series will discuss the property types that we invest in, outline some of the reasons we make these investments, and share our view of what the future might hold.
 In this second installment, our focus is on office buildings.